RosettaCommons/demos/tutorials/minimization/minimization.md

 The flag `movemap` specifies the movemap file to apply to the pose.

-Our move map file `movemapfile` (expanded below) tells the minimizer to first set all backbone (BB) and sidechain (CHI) torsion angles to movable.
+Our movemap file `movemapfile` (expanded below) tells the minimizer to first set all backbone (BB) and sidechain (CHI) torsion angles to movable.
 Then, it reverts residues 47 through 55 (in pose numbering) to be fixed.
 ```
 RESIDUE * BBCHI
 RESIDUE 47 55 NO